Which retirement accounts are right for you?

 Robust retirement plans with a variety of investments can help you reach your retirement savings goals.
 Find out which options are right for you.

 As interesting as your job may be, you might not want to work at it forever.
-And if you save money now, it will help you meet your financial needs when you retire.
+And if you save money now, it can help you meet your financial needs when you retire.

 Social Security may provide you with some funds, but it was never designed to be a person's sole source of retirement money.
 If you want to travel instead of watching travel shows on television, you'll probably want to supplement Social Security with your own savings.

-To help you accumulate money for the things you will want to do in retirement, the government offers some tax breaks when you save money now within certain types of tax-qualified retirement accounts.
-This article will give you an overview of the different plans so that you know where to do further research.
+To help you accumulate money for the things you plan to do in retirement, the government offers some tax breaks when you save money now within certain types of tax-qualified retirement accounts.
+Here is an overview of the different plans to help with your research.

 Individual Retirement Accounts

 People saving for retirement on their own or looking to supplement an employer's plan can do so through an Individual Retirement Account (IRA).
-Let's take a look at Traditional IRAs and Roth IRAs.
+Let's look at Traditional IRAs and Roth IRAs.

-The amount of your annual contribution to a Traditional IRA that can be deducted from your federal income taxes is dependent on two factors.
+The amount of your annual contribution to a Traditional IRA that can be deducted from your federal income taxes is dependent on the following two factors.

 - Whether or not you or your spouse participates in an employer-sponsored retirement plan.